b3scale/b3scale/docs/getting_started/b3scale.md

 ## Bootstrapping and migrations

-For the next step, you will need the `b3scalectl` command like utility.
+For the next step, you will need the `b3scalectl` client tool.
 Download it from the GitHub release page.

 ```bash
 b3scalectl --api https://api.bbb.example.org